SkyTechBytes/PlayerStatueBuilder/README.md

     # For the number of blocks below inside the statue total, add one of the "charge" item to the total
     # So if rate is 16 and the total blocks in the statue is 512, the player would need 512/16 = 32 of the "charge" item (in this case, Diamond)
       rate: 16
     # Cooldown time for using the command in MINUTES (No decimals, set to zero for no cooldown).
-So 5 means 5 minutes between SUCCESSFUL statue CREATIONS.
+So 1 means 1 minute between SUCCESSFUL statue CREATIONS (or statue parts).
-      cooldown: 5
+      cooldown: 1
     # The "rate" determines how many extra of this "charge" item a player will need.
 Ex: EMERALD, REDSTONE, DIAMOND, etc.
       charge: DIAMOND
+    # Whether the plugin requires exact materials (ex: 10 blue_concrete and 7 red_concrete INSTEAD of 17 white_concrete)
+      exact: false
+    # Cost (in $ - EssentialsX/Vault support) per block that will be placed (ex: 1000 block statue adds $2500 to the cost if priceRate is 2.5)
+      priceRate: 0.0
     </pre>
 <h2>Gallery</h2>
 ![2019-12-24_14 56 38](https://user-images.githubusercontent.com/36645753/71426391-a5946000-265d-11ea-8f40-76a392d1133c.png)